goosedev72-projects/FlipperzeroNRFJammer/README.md

 # FlipperzeroNRFJammer

-This Flipperzero NRF24 Jammer is a fork of the original version of [huuck/FlipperZeroNRFJammer](https://github.com/huuck/FlipperZeroNRFJammer) for the 2.4 Ghz spectrum.<br/>
+This Flipperzero NRF24 Jammer is a fork of the original version of [huuck/FlipperZeroNRFJammer](https://github.com/huuck/FlipperZeroNRFJammer) for the 2.4 GHz spectrum.<br/>
 Tested on the Momentum Firmware.

 ## 🔊 Jamming Modes